tastejs/todomvc/readme.md

 #### Labs

-We also have a number of in-progress applications in our [Labs](http://todomvc.com/labs) site.
-These include:
+We also have a number of in-progress applications in Labs:

 - [CanJS](http://canjs.us)
 - [Maria.js](https://github.com/petermichaux/maria)